rollbar/mysql-monitor/README.md

                         The environment in which the mysql instance is running.
   -l NOTIFICATION_LEVEL, --level=NOTIFICATION_LEVEL
-                        The minimum level to notify ratchet.io at.
+                        The minimum level to notify Rollbar at.
 Valid
                         values: 0 - debug, 1 - info, 2 - warning, 3 - error,
                         4 - critical
 ```